 The Cathedral Choir

 Music has been a part of St George's life from the founding of the parish in 1792.
 For much of the past 80 years, the Cathedral Choirs have been amongst the best known in Kingston and far beyond.
 In 1954, St George's choir was the first choir from North America to ever sing daily services in Westminster Abbey.
-Further trips to England in 1965 and 1979 firmly established the choir as a bastion of English Cathedral Music in Canada.
+Further trips to England in 1965 and 1979 firmly established the choir as a leader in English Cathedral Music in Canada.

 We welcome applications from experienced amateur singers at any point in the year.
 Fluent sight-reading skills are helpful.
+Interested singers are invited to use the form at the bottom of this page to arrange an informal audition time with Brad Barbeau, Director of Music.

 Regular rehearsals are Friday at 5:30 and the choir sings for both Choral Eucharist on Sunday and Evensong on Wednesdays (twice monthly).
-Interested singers are invited to use the form at the bottom of this page to arrange an informal audition time with Brad Barbeau, director of music.

 Several works have been premiered by the Cathedral Choir, including most recently Dr. Mark Sirett's 'Here is the Place' in 2022 for the Installation of Dean Douglas Michael.